-It’s funny this thing called the Internet.
-It was supposed to tear down borders and make the world closer by being able to reach out across the planet and talk to any one at any time.
+It’s funny this thing called the Internet, when trying to figure out the best leads for contractors, you can find yourself lost in a sea of options.
+It was supposed to tear down borders and make the world closer by being able to reach out across the planet and talk to anyone at any time.
 Little did we know that it would take less than 20 years for the Web to come full circle and have us all concentrating on what we already had…local relationships.

 My review of Manta.com